 What you need to know:

-Coronavirus Disease 2019 is a new disease that causes respiratory illness in people and can spread from person to person.
+Coronavirus is a new disease that causes respiratory illness and can spread from person to person.
 This virus was first identified during an investigation into an outbreak in Wuhan, China.

 While there is currently no vaccine for the novel coronavirus, everyday preventative actions can help stop the spread of this and other respiratory viruses: